Forex Leverage & Margin Trading Explanation & Examples

 But this is if your forex broker has set 0% Margin Requirement before closing your forex trades automatically.

-For 20% Margin requirement before closing your forex trades automatically, then your open forex trade transactions will be closed once your forex account balance gets to $200
+For 20% Margin requirement before closing your forex trades automatically, then your open forex trades will be closed once your forex account balance gets to $200

-For 50% Margin requirement of this free margin level before closing your open forex trades automatically, then your open forex trade transactions will be closed once your forex account balance gets to $500
+For 50% Margin requirement of this free margin level before closing your open forex trades automatically, then your open forex trades will be closed once your forex account balance gets to $500

-Most forex brokers do not set 100% Margin requirement, but there are those forex brokers that set Margin requirement at 100% and these brokers are not suitable for you at all, choose those forex brokers that set 50% or 20% margin requirements, in fact, those that set at 20% are some of the best because the likely hood they close out your open forex trade is reduced as shown in the examples above.
+Most forex brokers do not set 100% Margin requirement, but there are those forex brokers that set Margin requirement at 100% and these brokers aren't suitable for you at all, choose those forex brokers that set 50% or 20% margin requirements, in fact, those brokers who set it at 20% are some of the best because the likely hood they close-out your open forex trade is reduced as shown in example above.

 For Example if